newmanno/sisana/README.md

 ## Comparing two experimental groups
 The next stage in SiSaNA, "compare", is used to find out how groups differ between each other.
 SiSaNA offers multiple ways to do this comparison, including t-tests (and Mann-Whitney tests), paired t-tests (and Wilcoxon paired t-tests), survival analysis (typically used for cancer data), and gene set enrichment analysis (GSEA).

-To compare the in- and out-degrees between two treatment groups, using either a Student's t-test or a Mann-Whitney test (or for paired samples, one can use either a paired t-test or Wilcoxon signed-rank test).
+To compare the in- and out-degrees between two treatment groups, one can use either a Student's t-test (parametric) or a Mann-Whitney (non-parametric) test.
+Or for paired samples, one can use either a paired t-test or Wilcoxon signed-rank test, respectively.

 #### Example commands
 To compare the values between two groups in order to identify differentially expressed genes are differential degrees, you can use the following command: